Macedonian Ruins

 Those relationship defects, the fruit of the fall, continue to plague husbands and wives today empowering strife, feminism, machoism, and all manner of social conflicts which destroy relationships, marriages, and families.

-Once this fruit of the fall is finally dealt the death blow will the inequalities in roles be necessary?
-Before the fall the woman was created to be Adam's helpmate.
-When that sin nature is dealt a death blow we will experience the peace and joy that relationships were designed to be.
-Then inequalities will be unimportant.
+Once the fruit of the fall is finally dealt the death blow, will the inequalities in roles be necessary?
+Before the fall, the woman was created to be Adam's helpmate.
+When that fallen nature is dealt a death blow, we will experience the peace and joy that relationships were designed to be.
+Then, inequalities will be unimportant.

 Summary

-Can we pick and choose which of God's directives we will adhere to?
+Can we choose which of God's directives we will adhere to?
 Can we be partly committed or must it be total?
-The nature of salvation is that of an exchange, Jesus gave His all for us, and in exchange, we give our all to him.
-Anything less is not worthy of him.4
+The nature of salvation is an exchange; Jesus gave His all for us, and in exchange, we give our all to him.
+Anything less is not worthy of him (Matthew 10:37-39).

 And the person who keeps his commandments resides in God, and God in him.
 1 John 3:24 (NET)

-If you find God's directives to be repulsive or sexist, you don't know God and are not overcoming the "desire" which enslaves and robs us of what we seek most—Joy.
+If you find God's directives to be repulsive or sexist, you don't know God and are not overcoming the "desire" which enslaves and robs you of what you seek most—Joy.

-The book of Judges, in the Old Testament, provides us with many examples of the benefits of doing what God directs.
-When we do what we think is right, implying it is contrary to what God directs, we find ourselves under oppression, ill at ease, and without joy.
-When we repent and follow God's directives we prosper and rest in joy and peace.
+The book of Judges in the Old Testament provides many examples of the benefits of following God's instructions.
+When we do what we think is right, implying it is contrary to God's instructions, we find ourselves under oppression, ill at ease, and without joy.
+When we repent and follow God's directives, we prosper and rest in joy and peace.

-God's directives are not interdependent, which means if one spouse is remiss in doing their part the other is not exempt from doing theirs, but neither is your reward dependent on their obedience—only on yours.
+God's directives are not interdependent, which means if one spouse is remiss in doing their part, the other is not exempt from doing theirs, but neither is your reward dependent on their obedience—only yours.

-We can master these fallen nature issues through Christ who is our strength.
+We can master these fallen nature issues through Christ, our strength.

 ©2022, Dr Steven b, a man.